-1. Ensures communication between marshals and safety vehicles

-2. Gives responsibility to the marshals to confirm every-thing is ok

-3. Confirms the marshal is alert, ready, waiting and in position

-4. Gives the marshal a visible recognition of their 'authority' to help with crowd control

-- 5. Helps with team spirit - 6.
+- Ensures communication between marshals and safety vehicles - 2.
+Gives responsibility to the marshals to confirm everything is ok - 3.
+Confirms the marshal is alert, ready, waiting and in position - 4.
+Gives the marshal a visible recognition of their 'authority' to help with crowd control - 5.
+Helps with team spirit - 6.
 Helps the safety cars work more efficiently!

+https://youtu.be/4Npy5eUuWHw

-4.6 • ASSISTING CARS
+5.6 ASSISTING CARS